-The AQI is based on outdoor concentrations of carbon monoxide, fine particulate matter ($PM{2.5}$), nitrogen dioxide, ozone and sulphur dioxide.
+The AQI is based on outdoor concentrations of carbon monoxide, fine particulate matter ( $PM{2.5}$ ), nitrogen dioxide, ozone and sulphur dioxide.
 A minimum of four of the above listed pollutants is required to calculate the AQI.

-The summary of the 2006 AQI Information for Grande Prairie and other stations located in cities within the province are summarized in the graph below.
+The summary of the 2007 AQI Information for Grande Prairie and other stations located in cities within the province are summarized in the graph below.
 The Grande Prairie AQI was calculated from data collected at the Henry Pirker Monitoring Station.
-The station was operational for all of 2006 and the data in the graph is based on a total of 7967 hours where data for four or more pollutants were available.
+The station was operational for all of 2007 and the data in the graph is based on a total of 7967 hours where data for four or more pollutants were available.

-For 2006, the reported AQI for Grande Prairie was Good 97.9% of the time and Fair 2.1% of the time.
-There were no instances of very poor AQIs in 2006, however there were three instances of poor readings.
+For 2007, the reported AQI for Grande Prairie was Good 97.9% of the time and Fair 2.1 % of the time.
+There were no instances of very poor AQIs in 2007, however there were three instances of poor readings.
 The readings were noted to have occurred during the celebration of the New Year where the use of fireworks triggered elevated particulate matter readings, one of the pollutants used in the calculation of the AQI.

-Data collected from the Beaverlodge station is also used to calculate an AQI.
-In 2006, the AQI was Good 95.9% of the time and Fair 4.1% of the time.
 The current AQI for both the Henry Pirker and Beaverlodge stations can be viewed on the PASZA website.

-With the exception of Red Deer, the percentage of hours with a good AQI in Grande Prairie was slightly less than in other Alberta cities.
-The difference within the cities is primarily the higher ozone levels observed in Grande Prairie (discussed further in Section 5.5).
+The percentage of hours with a good AQI in Grande Prairie was slightly less than in other Alberta cities.
+The difference within the cities is primarily the higher ozone levels observed in Grande Prairie (discussed later in section 5.5).

-Air Quality Index (AQI) - 2006 Comparison
+Air Quality Index (AQI) - 2007 Comparison